Split PDF on iPhone

 Create Classroom Handouts

-Teachers splitting textbook chapters or presentation slides into handouts.
+Teachers split textbook chapters or presentation slides into handouts.
 Split a 50-page document into 10 sections, each becoming a separate downloadable file for students.

 Reduce File Size for Email